Lukeisun/HoloBot/README.md

 better understanding of how it feels to manage a project as well as contributing to a community that shares an avid interest of mine!

-## Instructions

-I am still figuring out how to approach this, so please be patient!

 ### Any issues/suggestions please dm me on discord Lukeisun#4168
 ### Feel free to join the discord! https://discord.gg/c2ZjFQH